Dr. Sina Emde

 Abstract

 Sina Emde is a lecturer and research associate at the Institute of Anthropology.
 She currently also coordinates the institute's MA programme.
-Her interests are gender, political anthropology and postcolonial theories.
-Her special focus is on gender and intersectionality, collective memory in post-conflict societies, and conflict and peace studies.
-Recently, she also engages with environmental issues in Oceania and questions of decoloniality.
+Her interests are gender, political anthropology and post/de/colonial theories.
+Her special focus is on intersectionality, nation and state, collective memory in post-conflict societies, and peace and conflict studies.
+Recently, she also engaged with environmental issues in Oceania and questions of decoloniality.
 She studied anthropology and sociology in Berlin and Suva, and subsequently completed a PhD in Social Anthropology at the Australian National University in Canberra, Australia.
 Since her return to Germany, she has worked at universities in Göttingen, Berlin and Heidelberg.

 Professional career